Recover lost content and reduce the risk of losing content in the future.

-Squarespace doesn't have auto-save or revision history features at this time, so it’s not always possible to recover content if you accidentally delete something or lose connection.
+Squarespace doesn't have auto-save features at this time, so it's not always possible to recover content if something is accidentally deleted or you lose connection while editing.
 However, there are some ways to restore lost content or undo deletion.

-This guide covers how to prevent losing your work, how to restore content, and when content can't be restored.
+This guide covers how to restore deleted content, when content can't be restored, and how to prevent losing your work.